Dysfunctional Family Holiday Survival Tips

-When I remember holidays with my family, I think of stress.
+If only I’d have known these family holiday survival tips years ago.
+When I remember holidays with my family of origin, I think of stress.
 The image that comes to mind is everyone else laughing and having a great time, while I was miserable.
 I don’t remember many holidays as a child, but as an adult, holidays used to be times of emotional abuse from my parents, mostly my dad, and from my ex-husband.

-Being a child in a dysfunctional family taught me that I’m responsible for others and that caring for myself is wrong.
-I had a tendency to take care of other people’s feelings and to neglect my own.
-When I focus on them, I lose clarity about me.
+Being a child in a dysfunctional family taught me I’m responsible for others and caring for myself is selfish.
+I had a tendency to take care of other people’s feelings but neglect my own.

-Bethany and I have taken years to feel comfortable saying no without the need to offer an explanation or excuse.
-We’ve gotten better at saying “yes” to ourselves a little at a time.
-Now we are confident that we are adults and don’t need permission from anyone to chose what’s best for ourselves.
+It’s taken Bethany and I years to feel comfortable saying no without needing to offer an explanation or excuse.
+We’ve gotten better at saying yes to ourselves a little at a time.
+Now we are confident that we don’t need permission from anyone to chose what’s best for ourselves.

-If you do chose to attend your family’s gathering, here are some tips we’ve found helpful:
+If you do choose to attend your family’s gathering, here are some tips we’ve found empowering:

 “I’ll join them, but I’m only going to stay for two hours.”